EpicPizza/Euonia/README.md

 1.  **Sign In:** Upon opening the application, you'll be prompted to sign in (anonymous sign-in is supported).
 2.  **Chat:** Type your messages in the input field and press Enter or click the send button.
-3.  **Set Goals:** You can ask Eunoia to set goals for you, e.g., "Set a goal to exercise for 30 minutes daily, due by next Friday, with high priority."
+3.  **Set Goals:** You can ask Euonia to set goals for you, e.g., "Set a goal to exercise for 30 minutes daily, due by next Friday, with high priority."
 4.  **View Goals:** Your goals will appear in the "My Goals" sidebar.
-5.  **Manage Goals:** You can ask Eunoia to update or resolve your goals, e.g., "Mark my exercise goal as complete." or "Update my exercise goal to be 45 minutes."
+5.  **Manage Goals:** You can ask Euonia to update or resolve your goals, e.g., "Mark my exercise goal as complete." or "Update my exercise goal to be 45 minutes."

 ## Contributing